 A Council grant helped enable a long-desired community program come closer to fruition - Little Athletics Nagambie.
-The group, who are working to establish the club in Nagambie, received a \$5000 Council grant as part of Round 1 of the Community Grants Program.
-The club will be open to children 12 years and under for its first year, with the hoped to expand as required.
+The group, who are working to establish the club in Nagambie, received a \$5,000 Council grant as part of Round 1 of the Community Grants Program.
+The club will be open to children 12 years and under for its first year with the hope of expanding as required.